cmdr2/v8-android/README.md

 Then the order in CMakeList was important: v8_base followed by v8_snapshot.

-Another thing to remember: this process will probably take 30 GB of disk space, and download probably 15 GB of stuff.
+Another thing to remember: the v8 compilation process will probably take 30 GB of disk space, and download probably 15 GB of stuff.
 This could be because it downloaded stuff a few times, mostly because of my sheer incompetence at compiling v8.
 But size your VM disk, time and patience accordingly.